Mageto-Nyakoni/Mageto-Nyakoni/README.md

 - 👋 Hi, I’m @Mageto-Nyakoni
 - 👀 I’m interested in anime, fitness, skating and software development!
-- 🌱 I’m currently learning if-else branches
+- 🌱 I’m currently learning about data structures!
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me:
 - 📧 email:mageto.nya@gmail.com